Skip to main content

 fi

 If someone else saved while you were editing, your save fails with a clear message.
 Reload, re-apply your changes, try again.
-Not perfect, but safe.
+It won't merge conflicts for you, but it won't silently drop anyone's work either.

 ┌─────────────────┐ ┌──────────────────────┐ ┌─────────────────┐